Wheathampstead Heritage: Virtual Museum Exhibit

 main image for this site

-Former piggery built by the family who owned Helmets, once one of Wheathampstead’s main factories
+The site of a piggery built by the family who owned Helmets, once one of Wheathampstead’s main factories.

 Main Description: Click to expand/contract

-Cromwell Piggeries were built by the Noblett family who owned the Helmets factory that flourished in Wheathampstead for most of the 20th century.
+Before the houses were built, the site held the derelict remains of the Cromwell Piggeries.
+These were built by the Noblett family who owned the Helmets factory that flourished in Wheathampstead for much of the 20th century.

 The story goes that in 1926 Thomas Noblett asked his eldest son, Tom, then aged 16, “What was the name of that fellow who led the Ironsides in the Civil War?”